Jean Endicott, PH.D.

 Jean Endicott, Ph.D.
-Professor of Clinical Psychology, Department of Psychiatry, College of Physicians and Surgeons, Columbia University and Director, Division of Clinical Phenomenology and Chief of the Department of Research Assessment and Training at the New York State Psychiatric Institute.
+Professor of Clinical Psychiatry, Department of Psychiatry, College of Physicians and Surgeons, Columbia University and Director, Division of Clinical Phenomenology and Chief of the Department of Research Assessment and Training at the New York State Psychiatric Institute.

 Much of Dr. Endicott's work has involved the development of procedures to aid in the diagnosis and assessment of clinical features in both patients and non-patients, with a particular emphasis on the evaluation of outcomes of treatment.

 She has also conducted studies of the diagnostic process, risk for the development and relapse of various mental disorders, course of illness, pathophysiology, treatment, as well as familial aggregation and genetics of mood disorders, including premenstrual dysphoric disorder.

 Dr. Endicott has also served on a number of national and international advisory committees focusing upon the diagnosis and treatment of various mental disorders.

 Graduate: Columbia University, Ph.D., 1959-1965

 Our research interests are usually focused upon the diagnosis, treatment, course of illness, comorbidity, and genetics of various forms of mood disorders.